Molecular Characterization of Canine Parvovirus in Iran, 2023

 Abstract

-Canine parvo virus 2 causes severe and often fatal gastroenteritis and myocarditis in dogs and puppies.
-Based on the VP2 gene, this virus is classified into 3 variants: CPV-2a, CPV-2b, and CPV-2c.
-In present study 35 rectal swab samples were collected from dogs with clinical signs, including vomiting and diarrhea, and cases with positive results from the rapid test kit.
-Samples were screened with PCR assay to screen for the presence of the virus genome.
-According to the PCR results, all samples were positive.
-Out of 35 cases, about 34% received at least one dose of vaccine, and almost 66% were not vaccinated at all.
-A rapid test was also performed for 34 cases.
-Rapid test was positive for 91% (31 cases) and negative for 9% (3 cases).
-Phylogenetic analysis of seven samples, which were submitted for sequencing, revealed that 6 of the present isolates (UT-CPV14 to UT-CPV18 and UT-CPV20) were clustered with CPV-2c isolates and one (UT-CPV19) was clustered with CPV-2b sequences.
+Results: Out of 35 cases, about 34% received at least one dose of vaccine, and almost 66% were not vaccinated at all.
+A rapid test was also performed for 34 cases; it was positive for 91% (31 cases) and negative for 9% (3 cases).
+Phylogenetic analysis of seven samples, which were submitted for sequencing, revealed that 6 of the present isolates (UT-CPV14 to UT-CPV18 and UT-CPV20) were clustered with CPV-2c isolates, and one (UT-CPV19) was clustered with CPV-2b sequences.
 Homology analysis indicated high similarity (100%) between isolates (UT-CPV14 to UT-CPV18 and UT-CPV20) and isolates K20172c-1, 12B, IZSSI_2021PA43108idAki, BJ001, and CPV-2c/Sull6/2017.
 UT-CPV19 showed 100% similarity with isolates 19R113-2, YANJI-2, and 15D184.
-In the present study, we also analyzed a commercial vaccine phylogenetically.
-Although the homology results indicated almost 98% similarity between current isolates and vaccine, the vaccine sequence was not clustered with any groups in the phylogenetic tree.
-These results highlight the importance of constantly monitoring circulating strain antigenic changes and the efficacy of vaccines against them.
+In the present study, we also phylogenetically analyzed a commercial vaccine.
+Although the homology results indicated almost 98% similarity between the current isolates and the vaccine, the vaccine sequence did not cluster with any groups in the phylogenetic tree.

 Keywords